-- ▶ The security situation remained fragile, ▶ From October, protests against corruption, hampering displaced people's safe returns. unemployment and poor services became - violent and further complicated the humanitarian response. ▶ Seasonal floods in March caused displacement and affected access to safe - ▶ Child malnutrition rates seem not to be a concern, but exclusive breastfeeding rates are low and only one in three children receives a minimum acceptable diet.
+- ▶ Some 78% of nearly 1.5 million IDPs have been displaced for more than three years, competing for scarce work with host communities. - Although return rates have slowed, around a million returnees grapple with resilience and recovery needs and face a lack of livelihoods. - ▶ From October, protests against corruption, unemployment and poor services became violent and further complicated the humanitarian response. - ▶ Seasonal floods in March caused displacement and affected access to safe water. - ▶ Child malnutrition rates seem not to be a concern, but exclusive breastfeeding rates are low and only one in three children receives a minimum acceptable diet.
 DISPLACEMENT